 He's come through the ranks.

-The good thing about O'Neal and the guys that work around him is that they they were there for all the policies and all the programs that were put in place by Giuliani, Giuliani's administration, Bloomberg's administration.
+The good thing about O'Neill and the guys that work around him is that they were there for all the policies and all the programs that were put in place by Giuliani, Giuliani's administration, Bloomberg's administration.

-These guys only come to Fusion, only come to the top, you know, under De Blasio recently.
+These guys only come to fruition, only come to the top, you know, under de Blasio recently.

 So you don't have a lot of that.

-And keep in mind, the everyday cop, the everyday FBI agent, the everyday state police officer, these guys are not usually, you know, these these left wingers.
+And keep in mind, the everyday cop, the everyday FBI agent, the everyday state police officer, these guys are not usually these left-wingers.

 These guys are sort of down the center.

-They're they're patriots, they're people that go out and put their lives on the line on a daily basis for this country.
+They're people that go out and put their lives on the line on a daily basis for this country.

-So and and uh I personally I think it's a shame what's going on within the FBI, because it does paint the reputation of the Bureau.
+So, and personally, I think it's a shame what's going on within the FBI because it does paint the reputation of the Bureau.

-Uh any American, I don't care what side of the aisle you're on, any member of Congress, you have to be frightened at this point.
+Any American, I don't care what side of the aisle you're on, any member of Congress, you have to be frightened at this point when you see what's happened.

 Right.

-As a former CIA operations officer and a chief of station, um, you worked uh in a subversive capacity.
+As a former CIA operations officer and a chief of station, you worked in a subversive capacity.

-When you look when you look at what's going on with, you know, first of all, Mueller turned the FBI into an intelligence gathering agency when I was in there, that didn't do anything but benefit the politicians.
+When you look at what's going on with, you know, first of all, Mueller turned the FBI into an intelligence gathering agency when I was in there.

 Do you see the tactics that you used in other countries being used here by these very people?

-Um, you know, uh the what we're seeing now with people like former Intel uh directors, Brennan and Isaiah there, you know, here these incestuous ties with the media, for example, or we find out that that Peter Sterzak, his wife worked for Fusion One.
+You know, what we're seeing now with people like former Intel directors Brennan and Nisach, there, you know, he had these incestuous ties with the media, for example, or we find out that Peter Sterzak, his wife worked for Fusion One.

-I mean, there there's more incestuous ties than then you could find in like a Harlequin romance novel.
+I mean, there's more incestuous ties than you could find in like a Harlequin romance now.

 Right, it's not.

-And and what I'm saying is these certain these ties are also fostered in other countries too, you know.
+And what I'm saying is these ties are also fostered in other countries, too.

-And there's a tremendous amount of backbiting and infighting going on in a lot of other intelligence services and law enforcement you know, uh services, you know, that I worked against in other countries.
+And there's a tremendous amount of backbiting and infighting going on in a lot of other intelligence services and law enforcement services that I worked against in other countries.

-But the problem is is that these these um organizations turn themselves into such uh tie themselves in such knots that they're no longer effective at doing what they're supposed to do, protecting their people.
+But the problem is that these organizations turn themselves into such, tie themselves in such knots that they're no longer effective at doing what they're supposed to do, protecting their people.

-And that's of course what both of us, but this this three-way conversation, we all agree that's the kind of the troubling part, because in the end, we need the Justice Department to do something to assist the American people and the CIA.
+That's the kind of the troubling part because in the end, we need the Justice Department to do something to assist the American people and the CIA.

-But if they're spending all of this time fighting turf wars and infighting and conspiring against the president, what are they doing for the security of the American people?
+But if they're spending all of this time fighting churf wars and infighting and conspiring against the president, what are they doing for the security of the American people?

 I don't think that's the scary part.